kartonfarkas/api_docs/source/suite/overview/api_demo.rst

      - Something is wrong with your connection./API URL is invalid./Suite API is not available.
      - Check with your IT support why you cannot reach the API (e.g. if the traffic is blocked by your firewall.)/Check your access information again./Please try again later.

-If you have tried the suggested solution without success then please contact your Account Manager.
+If you have tried the suggested solutions without success, then please contact your Account Manager.

 Check the Response
 ^^^^^^^^^^^^^^^^^^

-The response of your request is always appears on the bottom of the page, so after sending a request you might need to scroll down to see the response.
+The response of your request always appears on the bottom of the page, so after sending a request, you might need to scroll down to see the response.

 .. note::

-   * If the Suite API is not available, or the URL is invalid, the last response will be displayed, rather than an error message.
+   * If the Suite API is not available or the URL is invalid, the last response will be displayed rather than an error message.

 Check the Request
 ^^^^^^^^^^^^^^^^^

-Above the tab bar you can see the request sent to the Suite API.
-With the aid of this you can assemble your request URI by simply concatenating this request to your API URL.
+Above the tab bar, you can see the request sent to the Suite API.
+With the aid of this, you can assemble your request URI by simply concatenating this request to your API URL.
 For example, if your Suite API environment URL is:

  * https://suite5.emarsys.net/api/v2/
    and the request which appeared on the API-demo after you sent a contact ID check request is: